Set 11 | 501 - 550

 (N.) (लावारिस, बेघर व्यक्ति)

-Example: The shelter provides food and care for derelicts.
+Sentence: The shelter provides food and care for derelicts.

 Failing to discharge one’s duty